Invasive Species Alert

 What can you do?

-- The voluntary ban on Emergency Containment Measures for the affected catchments has been lifted from March 1st, 2018 but with the strong advice that all water users continue to exercise vigilance and adopt procedures to minimise the risk of further spread of the disease.
+• The voluntary ban on Emergency Containment Measures for the affected catchments has been lifted since March 1st, 2018 but with the strong advice that all water users continue to exercise vigilance and adopt procedures to minimise the risk of further spread of the disease.

 o Power Steam washed at a suitably high temperature (at least above 65 degrees)– use of mobile steam power washers or use of nearby power washers at Service stations as an alternative.

-- Immediately report all suspected sightings of non-native crayfish or dead native White-clawed Crayfish through the online form or to [email protected] with location coordinates and your contact details.
+• Immediately report all suspected sightings of non-native crayfish or dead/dying native White-clawed Crayfish through the online form or to [email protected] with location coordinates and your contact details.
 If possible, please supply a photo of the crayfish showing the underside of the claws to aid in verifying the sighting.

-- Follow the Crayfish Reporting and Sampling Protocol document updated September, 2021.
+• Follow the Crayfish Reporting and Sampling Protocol document.
+Updated June 2026.

-Invasive status: Crayfish plague is listed as one of Ireland’s most invasive species by Invasive Species Ireland.
-This species is listed by DAISIE as among 100 of the worst invasive species in Europe.
+Invasive status: Crayfish plague is listed as one of Ireland’s most invasive species.
 All non-native crayfish, which may be carriers of the crayfish plague, are listed on the Third Schedule Part 2 of the European Communities (Birds and Natural Habitats) Regulations 2011 in Ireland.
 Five non-native crayfish that have gone through a detailed risk assessment process are each assessed at MAJOR risk of impact to Ireland see: http://nonnativespecies.ie/risk-assessments.

 Pathway of introduction: Either the disease was introduced accidentally on contaminated equipment (e.g. wet fishing gear, canoes/kayaks, boats etc used recently in affected waters in the UK or elsewhere) or else non-native species have been illegally introduced to the area and have now passed the disease to the native White-clawed crayfish.